-To be eligible for practicum, you must complete all program classes required in Terms 1 through 5 and be eligible for graduation.
+To be eligible for practicum, you must complete all program classes offered in Terms 1 through 5 and be eligible for graduation.
 You must pass a criminal background check prior to practicum placement.
 Health care institutions may also require drug tests, CPR certification, and/or specific immunizations before a student can be placed at the facility for externship, practicum, or cooperative work experience.

-For admission to the second year of the program, an application is required.
+For admission to the program, an application is required.
 This is a separate step from the testing and assessment process.
-Applications are available on the web at www.chemeketa.edu.
+Applications are available in Advising and Counseling Services, at the Enrollment Center, in program offices, and on the web at www.chemeketa.edu.